 “Lead on then, Captain Fenerty.
 We’d best be on our way.”

 About forty pairs of resentful eyes watched Ivan take his seat and buckle in.
 The clamps popped and the pilot backed from the docking bay.
-Ivan slumped down against the viewport and closed his eyes, his tired mind trying and failing to work out what had gone so wrong…
+Ivan slumped down against the viewport and closed his eyes, his tired mind thinking back, trying and failing to work out what had gone so wrong…

 The day after the Royal wedding Ivan woke with the scent of Escobaran moon flowers tantalising his nostrils before he even opened his eyes.
 He nuzzled into the soft warmth and felt butterfly kisses on his eyelids.